lmartorella/atinysynth/README.md

 embedded 8-bit microcontrollers.
 It features multi-voice synthesis for multiple channels.

-This is a fork of the [sjlongland/atinysynth](https://github.com/sjlongland/atinysynth/) project, optimized for the tiny PIC12F683 Microchip microcontroller.
+This is a fork of the [sjlongland/atinysynth](https://github.com/sjlongland/atinysynth/) project for AT AVR MCUs, but oriented and optimized for the tiny PIC12F683 Microchip microcontroller.

-The goal is to implement a polyphonic tune player in only 2K instructions (containing the tune data) and 128 bytes of RAM.
+The goal is to implement a polyphonic tune player in only 2K instructions (containing the code *and* the tune data) and to stay in 128 bytes of RAM.

 Yes.